scylladb/scylla-manager/docs/source/install-scylla-manager.rst

    :depth: 2
    :local:

-.. note:: If you need to upgrade Scylla Manager from a previous version please see the `Upgrade Guide <../upgrade/>`_.
+.. note:: If you need to upgrade Scylla Manager from a previous version please see the :doc:`Upgrade guide <upgrade/index>`.

 System requirements
 ===================